-Fault codes can be accessed in at least two different ways; using the electronic service tool, or through fault code flash out.
+Fault codes can be accessed using the electronic service tool or by fault code flash out.

 To check for active engine electronic fuel system and engine protection system fault codes, turn the keyswitch OFF and move the diagnostic switch to the ON position.